Format your message

 Violence and abuse against women online is widespread in the UK, with one in five women polled by Amnesty and Ipsos MORI saying they had suffered abuse or harassment on social media.
 Despite the scale of the problem, companies like Twitter are failing to act.

 Show Seyi support for her work building a safe space online for us all.
 Send her a message of solidarity today.
+Or write to Jack Dorsey, CEO of Twitter, telling him why Twitter needs to be a safer space for women.

 Write a letter